Uni Baskets Münster

 Uni Baskets Münster is a professional basketball club based in Münster, Germany.
-Since the 2022/23 season, the club competes in the second tier ProA league.
+Since the 2026/27 season, the club competes in the third tier ProB league for their male team and in the second tier 2.
+DBBL for their female team.

 History

 The club was founded in 1961 as UBC Münster.
 In 1978 they won the 2.
 Basketball Bundesliga and earned promotion to Bundesliga for the first time.

 In June 2015, the team name changed to "WWU Baskets Münster."

 Münster promoted to the ProA in 2022.

 Münster was very young and had lots of players who played in the ProA for the first time.
 The fans supported their team much as Münster had the highest average attendance in the league (2,311 per game).
 Coach Björn Harmsen, whom the newspaper Westfalenpost once regarded as a "tactical genius", was yet also known for being very tough on his players.
 While Münster struggled with injuries, their rivals for relegation were Giants Düsseldorf and Bayer Giants Leverkusen.

 Münster finished the 2022-23 ProA season as 14th out of 18, thus avoiding relegation.

 Jordan Jones' year in Münster was less conspicuous than everyone involved had hoped in advance.
 Jordan slipped into the second tier after the late signing of former international Andreas Seiferth, but was still an important factor in the successful fight to stay in the league with an average of 5.3 points and playing time in all 34 games of the season.
 Eventually, the Poughkeepsie, New York native moved to Austria.

 Yet, for the 2023/24 season, Stefan Weß and Adam Touray extended their contracts.
 Both players had known each other since they played for Münster as teenagers.
 Both returned to Münster after trips to other clubs and after being pillars of the second division team WWU Baskets.
 As teenagers, both players’ talent did not go unnoticed when they played in Münster's regional league team under head coach Götz Rohdewald, who in June 2023 became head coach of the club's first team.